 This place is just right behind underground exit E1 so as soon as you come out, look backwards and the tall building there (probably with lots of people) will be it.

 They used to do movie posters but not any longer it seems.
 There isn't much pop culture goods but, if you head to the 11th floor you can find a variety of goods.
 The layout just reminds me of Nakano Broadway in Japan but have fun finding the lifts!

 Other than that, it's more about mainstream brand shopping here so it's really busy compared to all the other smaller places listed above.

 Exit Sham Shui Po Station C2 and head north towards the main street, Yen Chow Street and it will be on the left.
 This place actually isn't that far from the Golden Computer Arcade - less than 10 minutes walk.

 At the top floor you'll find many little stores - most have shelf space for rent just like in Mong Kok's In's Out so again you'll find a lot of rare merchandise here.

 At one point I recommended this place but unfortunately most of the stores that sold rare merchandise including body pillow covers and tapestries seem to have closed down now.
-There are still a few stores left but most have been replaced by gachapon and arcade crane game machines now or KPOP related cosmetic stores.
+There are still a few stores left but most have been replaced by gachapon and arcade crane game machines (almost the whole floor!) or KPOP related cosmetic stores now.